 Some history: Part of the reason why the RIAB was established, was because industry leaders lobbied their legislators and the CDFA to address supposed “grease theft.”
 Apparently in the early 2010’s, there had been an alleged epidemic of grease theft from unlocked restaurant barrels and containers.
 The CDFA formalized the board to allow these industry leaders to express their consternation over supposed theft, and how the CDFA and police can combat that.

 We at WVO Power Travel and Awareness have researched any reported grease theft that we can access on the internet.
 From 2010-present day, we have found only four reports of this supposed “scourge” in the entire state of California.
 In an email sent November 7, 2018 to Steve Lyle, representing the Office of Public Affairs for the CDFA, we asked for any and all statistics on reports of grease theft anywhere in California for the last decade.
 There has been zero response yet.
-According to RIAB notes, there were 38 cases of IKG theft in 2018, however, there has been no independent confirmation or investigation of the validity of this claim as of yet.
-Even if that were true, three dozen cases in the entire state of California is a ridiculously low number.
+According to RIAB meeting slides, there were 2 cases of alleged IKG theft in 2020, however, there has been no independent confirmation or investigation of the validity of the transporter’s claims as of yet.
+Even if that were true, two cases in the entire state of California is a ridiculously low number.
 We do not require additional legislation for such a negligible “crisis.”